vippsas/vipps-ecom-api/vipps-ecom-api.md

 call, it will cause a push notification to be sent to the given phone number immediately, without loading the landing page.

-If the sale unit is not whitelisted, the request will fail and an error message will be returned
+If the sale unit is not whitelisted, the request will fail and an error message will be returned.

 If you want to check if a sale unit is allowed to use `skipLandingPage`:
 1. Initiate a normal payment with `"skipLandingPage": true`.